 Long Gully was the only KNE site where possums were detected during monitoring.
 This is expected due to the large residual possum population outside the control area.

-6.2 Site-Led - biodiversity species -Feral deer, feral goats, feral pigs, gambusia and koi carp

-- Aim: To minimise the adverse environmental impacts of the Site-Led biodiversity species in sites actively managed for ecological health at a cost of \$34,000 - Annual cost: The annual cost for minimising the environmental impacts of the Site-Led biodiversity species in special sites was \$22,500
+6.2 Site-Led - biodiversity species -Feral deer, feral goats, feral pigs, gambusia and koi carp biodiversity species in sites actively managed for ecological health at a cost of \$34,000 biodiversity species in special sites was \$22,500